History of Saint Mark’s Basilica

 Beginnings of the magnificent Venice City

-The history of Saint Mark’s Basilica started when Venice was one of the last outposts of the Byzantine Empire surrounded by the Carolingian Empire.
+The history of St Mark’s Basilica started when Venice was one of the last outposts of the Byzantine Empire surrounded by the Carolingian Empire.
 The spirited grandee Agnello Participazio organized the defense of Venice against the Lombardian forces and was elected as the tenth doge of Venice in 811.

 Participazio moved the capital of Venice from the present-day Malamocco on Lido island to Rialto in the center of present-day Venice – this island was easier to protect against the enemy forces.
-The development of the present-day Venice started.
+The development of present-day Venice started.

 Story of Saint Mark

 It seems, Saint Mark the Evangelist, contemporary of Jesus Christ and, possibly, the boy who lived in the house with Cenacle – the house where the Last Supper took place, during his life did not have anything to do with Venice or even present-day Italy.
 This learned man was sent by Jesus to spread his teachings in Judea and later wrote the Gospel of Mark – part of the present-day Bible.
-He founded the Christian Church in Africa, the Coptic Orthodox Church and served as the first bishop of Alexandria.
+He founded the Christian Church in Africa, the Coptic Orthodox Church, and served as the first bishop of Alexandria.

 He died as a martyr in 68 AD and his remains were in Alexandria, guarded by Coptic monks.
 Meanwhile Venice – the rising center of power – needed everything.
 It became richer but it needed influence over the minds.
-Then, reportedly, happened the following:

 The next doge Giustiniano Participazia – son of Agnello Participazio – approved a daring quest.
 Two Venetian merchants, Buono di Malamocco and Rustico di Torcello, were sent to a mission to Alexandria.
-They bribed the guards and stole the remnants of Saint Mark, hiding it among the pork.
+They bribed the guards and stole the remnants of Saint Mark, hiding them among the pork.
 They brought it to Venice on January 31 828.

 There was a need to have a representative shrine to hold these invaluable relics.
 Thus Giustiniano ordered to build a chapel dedicated to Saint Mark.